-- Certificate Requests, renewal, and re-key requests, and revocation for both successful and unsuccessful attempts: - All Certificates issued including revoked and expired Certificates; - All verification activities stipulated in this CPS; - Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - Acceptance and rejection of Certificate Requests; - Issuance of Certificates; and - Generation of Certificate Revocation Lists and OCSP entries including failed read-and-write operations on the Certificate and CRL directory as well as actual CRLs.
+- Certificate Requests, renewal, and re-key requests, and revocation for both successful and unsuccessful attempts; - All Certificates issued including revoked and expired Certificates; - All verification activities stipulated in this CPS; - Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - Acceptance and rejection of Certificate Requests; - Issuance of Certificates; and - Generation of Certificate Revocation Lists and OCSP entries including failed read-andwrite operations on the Certificate and CRL directory as well as actual CRLs. - Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.